 Speaking of oysters, you’ll find them here.
 In particular, you’ll find one local legend walking up and down the beach selling oysters with a shirt that reads “Mexican Viagra.”

 There are several other guys hawking oysters on the beach as well.
 They keep them iced down and always have lime and hot sauce available.

 I know it seems a bit weird at first, but they’re damn good.
 Plus, even if you have a table somewhere, they don’t care if you grab some oysters or fish/shrimp kebabs from the roaming vendors.
 It’s always a team effort in Mexico.

 Another popular beachfront place is Si Señor.
-It’s a little on the pricey side and isn’t a place I frequent, but they get good reviews.
+It’s a little pricey and isn’t a place I frequent, but they get good reviews.

-At the southern end of the beach, you’ll find Ritmos and Mantamar.
+At the southern end of the beach, you’ll find Mantamar.
 The latter is famous for its massive pool parties and is one of the most popular LGBTQ+ hangouts in the city.
-But It’s #straightfriendly as well, and everyone has a good time there.
+But everyone always has a good time there.

-If you’re hoping to stay on the beach, you have a few options.
+You have a few options if you want to stay on the beach.
 Here are some of the best places to stay in Playa Los Muertos:

 Emperador Vallarta has a location that’s hard to beat.
 It’s next to the pier, so you’re steps away from the beach and stumbling distance from the best bars and clubs in town.